White House physician Sean Conley draws scrutiny for rosy assessments of Trump’s health

 Conley did not respond to a request for comment.
 In a statement, White House spokesman Judd Deere said, “The fact that this publication has chosen to write a hit piece on the President’s physician, who is an officer in the U.S. Navy, at this critical time is outright disgusting and irresponsible.”

-Deere added that Conley is an eminently qualified and “talented physician with a wealth of experience well-suited to serve President Trump and ensure he fully recovers from COVID-19 and remains very healthy to continue his work on behalf of the American people,” he added.
+Deere added that Conley is an eminently qualified and “talented physician with a wealth of experience well-suited to serve President Trump and ensure he fully recovers from COVID-19 and remains very healthy to continue his work on behalf of the American people.”

 Questions about Conley began bubbling this spring when he treated Trump with hydroxychloroquine, an anti-malarial treatment touted by the president as a wonder drug, even as some studies showed it could increase the risk for some patients.
 In a May 18 memo, Conley said he concluded that “the potential benefit from treatment outweighed the relative risks.”

 The White House has also repeatedly cited Conley in statements asserting that the administration was properly mitigating the risks of covid-19, the disease caused by the novel coronavirus, despite the fact that the president and his aides have eschewed masks and held public gatherings.
-In March, after a Brazilian official with whom Trump had posed for a photo tested positive, Conley issued a statement saying the president was low risk and did not need to self-quarantine or be tested.
+In March, after a Brazilian official with whom Trump had posed for a photo tested positive, Conley issued a statement saying the president was at low risk and did not need to self-isolate or be tested.

 And Conley has provided upbeat reports of the president’s health, despite the fact that Trump is 74 and clinically obese, echoing the kind of glowing assessments offered by his predecessor, Navy Rear Adm.
 Ronny L. Jackson.
 In a February 2019 memo, Conley wrote, “I am happy to announce that the President of the United States is in very good health and I anticipate he will remain so for the duration of his Presidency, and beyond.”

-Former colleagues describe Conley as pleasant and collegial, but said he lacks the extensive management experience that previous occupants of the job had.
+Former colleagues describe Conley as pleasant and collegial but said he lacks the extensive management experience that previous occupants of the job had.

 After working as a Navy emergency physician and serving in a trauma unit in Afghanistan, he joined the White House medical unit in December 2016.
 Less than a year and a half later, he was tapped for the top job.